0x416c616e/portfolio/README.md

 **Customer routers**: I've set up routers with pfSense and DD-WRT. **Photos/screenshots coming soon**

 **Server rack project**: built some servers and a network.
 Set up all the physical stuff as well as software.
-Currently, there are two hypervisors on it, and many other computers that I have yet to set up, but plan on eventually setting up as a Kubernetes cluster for containers. **Photos/screenshots coming soon**
+I mostly use the servers for virtual machines, such as for web development or infosec projects.

 **Computer science flash cards:** digital flash cards (for an app called Anki) for my computer science classes.
 [Link](https://github.com/0x416c616e/anki_decks)